 Job market paper

-In the Shadow of Brothers: Educational Achievements of Migrant Girls
+In the Shadow of Brothers: Unintended Impacts of a School Entry Policy on Migrant Girls (latest version)

-Gender-bias in parental investments can have subtle implications for how education policies affect migrant girls.
-This study uses a regression discontinuity design to explore how Sweden’s school entry policy interacts with family structure to shape migrant girls’ educational outcomes.
-First, I assess the direct impact of late school entry on migrant girls’ academic performance, with attention to how this varies depending on the gender of their younger sibling.
-Second, I explore sibling spillover effects on migrant girls when an older sibling, either a sister or brother, enters school late.
-The findings reveal two key insights: Late school entry benefits migrant girls with younger sisters, but not those with younger brothers.
-Additionally, spending more time at home with an older brother who enters school late has lasting negative spillover effects on younger sisters’ educational outcomes.
+When parents prioritize investments in sons over daughters, this gender bias can render otherwise beneficial educational policies ineffective for girls or even lead to unintended negative consequences.
+This study examines how Sweden’s school entry policy interacts with family structure to shape the educational outcomes of second-generation migrant girls.
+Using a regression discontinuity design on high-quality administrative data, I first assess the direct effects of late school entry, showing that it benefits migrant girls with younger sisters but not those with younger brothers.
+Furthermore, by investigating sibling spillover effects from an older sibling’s late school entry, I demonstrate that spending more time at home with an older brother who enters school late has a strong negative effect on the educational outcomes of younger sisters.
 I propose a simple theory to explain these results, highlighting gender bias in parental preferences as a key factor.
-Bolstering this empirically, I present evidence showing that these negative impacts are specific to migrant girls, with neither migrant boys nor native children experiencing similar effects.
+Supporting this interpretation, I present evidence showing that these negative impacts are specific to migrant girls, with neither migrant boys nor native children experiencing similar effects.
 Moreover, the effects are more pronounced in migrant families with traditional backgrounds and are also reflected in mothers’ labor supply decisions when sons, rather than daughters, enter school late.

 Contact information